emberlightstudios/Humentity/README.md

 ## Ragdoll physics

 > **Status note: ragdolls are the weakest part of this crate right now, and I'm not happy with how they look.** Colliders spawn, joints form, and characters fall over — the plumbing works — but the motion doesn't look good yet.
-Expect twitch and jitter (the examples run higher-than-default `RagdollDensity` just to calm it down), partial ragdolls fighting their kinematic parents, and stale bone translations when a ragdoll ends that rotation-only clips can't fix (there is a `ResetToBindPose` workaround — see below).
-If you need good-looking death falls today, budget tuning time: density, damping, mobility, and per-joint overrides, using the `ragdoll_dof` example joint by joint.
-Improving this is open work.
+Expect twitch and jitter (the examples run higher-than-default `RagdollDensity` just to calm it down), partial ragdolls fighting their kinematic parents.

 With that said, the pieces: